-Financial Crime should be considered as a set of risks to be managed alongside other business risks and, therefore, needs to be embedded into the Company's risk management process.
+Financial Crime should be considered as a set of risks to be managed alongside other business risks and, therefore, needs to be embedded into Bytes risk management process.
 It combines the likelihood of the offence occurring and the corresponding impact measured in monetary, legislatory, customer/client or reputational terms.

-Preventative controls and the right type of culture operating within the Company will reduce the likelihood of Financial Crime occurring while detective controls and effective contingency planning can reduce the size of any losses or damage to the Company's reputation.
+Preventative controls and the right type of culture operating within Bytes will reduce the likelihood of Financial Crime occurring while detective controls and effective contingency planning can reduce the size of any losses or damage to Bytes reputation.